-When working with Clean Architecture, I sometimes wonder where to put the validation logic.
-In this archicle, I'll consider where to put validation logic in Clean Architecture.
+When working with Clean Architecture, I sometimes wonder where should I put validation logics in the code.
+In this archicle, I'll try to conclude where should we put validation logics in the Clean Architecture.

 I think, the question "where is the correct place of the validation logic" is wrong.
 We should put the validation logic to each layer of Clean Architecture.